Images of vegan food at Disneyland Park

 • Pickles

-• Watermelon
+• Popcorn

-For even more options, check out Disney’s new online vegan dining guide!
+For more options, check out Disney’s new online vegan dining guide.
 The happiest place on Earth just keeps making us happier!
 Venues at Disneyland are constantly adding new vegan items to their menus because of all the vegan Disney fans who’ve expressed interest in more compassionate cuisine—and that calls for a celebratory Dole Whip Float.

 You can also check out PETA’s guide to vegan food at Disney World: